ecnepsnai/configsync/README.md

 # How it Works

-ConfigSync takes ownership of the `work_dir` you specified by initalizing a git repository there, and checking out a branch with the hostname of the system.
+ConfigSync takes ownership of the `work_dir` you specified by initializing a git repository there, and checking out a branch with the hostname of the system.

 For each file you specify, ConfigSync will make a 1-to-1 clone of that file in the work directory.
 If the file already exists, it will only update it if the files differ by hash.
 If a glob pattern is specified, it expands and syncs each file that matched the pattern.